tscanlin/developers.optimizely.com/src/content/apps/index.md

 * Do not redirect the initial Canvas request to another URL.
 * Provide an emergency contact in your app's UI and documentation (preferably a team).
 * Contact Optimizely as soon as possible, and at latest within 24 hours, in the event of a compromise.
+* All apps must include emergency contact information in your app's UI and documentation (preferably for a team).

 <h2 id="resources">Resources</h2>